conan-io/docs/reference/conanfile_txt.rst

 The ``conanfile.txt`` file is a simplified version of ``conanfile.py``, aimed at simple consumption of dependencies, but it cannot be used to create a package.
-Also, it is not necessary to have a ``conanfile.txt`` for consuming dependencies, a ``conanfile.py`` can be perfectly use for simple consumption of dependencies.
+Also, it is not necessary to have a ``conanfile.txt`` for consuming dependencies, a ``conanfile.py`` is perfectly suited for simple consumption of dependencies.

 It also provides a simplified functionality, for example it is not possible to express conditional requirements in ``conanfile.txt``, and it will be necessary to use a ``conanfile.py`` for that.
 Read :ref:`consuming_packages_flexibility_of_conanfile_py`